 Early on in my business career, I was often quick to promise solutions to my clients without much thought on how to deliver them.
 Sometimes it worked, often it backfired.
 I was constantly putting my team at a disadvantage because of the unrealistic expectations I had setup with clients.
 Honestly, I haven’t changed.
 I still want to say “yes” to every request, but here’s some safeguards I have put in place in order to manage expectations:

 Know what you know.
 I usually get in trouble when I find myself in a space I don’t have any expertise in.
 The variables I know I can speak confidently about, but when I make the mistake of promising something outside my comfort zone, I’m in for trouble.
-Take our first iPhone App, for example.
-I charged the client 8 times less than it cost us to develop it.
+Take, for example, my first stab at developing an iPhone App.
+I charged the client 8 times less than it cost to develop it.